Fron-IQ/.github/profile/README.md

 - ✅ Create derivative works
 - ✅ Sell applications built with FronIQ

-### Attribution
-While not required, we appreciate attribution and would love to hear about projects built with FronIQ!

----

-### 🙏 Acknowledgments

-### Special Thanks
-- The open source community for inspiration and support
-- Frontend developers worldwide who share knowledge freely
-- Beta testers and early adopters who provided valuable feedback
-- Educational technology pioneers who paved the way

 ### Sponsors & Supporters
 Interested in sponsoring FronIQ?
 [Contact us](malto:froniq7@gmail.com) to learn about sponsorship opportunities.